-This final plot will show the particle size and cubic factor distribution at the end of the simulation.
+This final plot shows the particle size distribution (PSD) and cubic factor distribution at the end of the simulation.

-This plot will also have two Y-axes, so we will clone the previous plot.
+This plot also has two Y-axes, so you can clone the previous plot.

 - 1. Right-click the Mean radius and Cuboid factor node and select Clone. - 2.
 Right-click the new node and rename it PSD and Cuboid factor. - 3.
-Under the Y-axes, select Size Distribution as the first Axis variable. - 4.
-Change the Axis type to Linear. - 5.
-Set the second Y-axis to Cubic factor distribution and enter a Time of 1e9 Seconds. - 6.
-Click to clear the Automatic Scaling check box.
-Enter the Limits from 1 to 1.45 and the step to 0.1. - 7.
-Under Size X-axis, change the unit to nm (nanometers). - 8.
-Click Perform at the bottom centre of the Configuration window.
+Under the Y-axes - a.
+Select Size distribution as the first Axis variable. - b.
+Change the Axis type to Linear. - 4.
+Set the second Y-axis to Cubic factor distribution and enter a Time of 1e9 Seconds.

+- 5. Keep the Automatic Scaling check box cleared.
+Enter the Limits from 1 to 1.45 and the step to 0.1. - 6.
+Under Size X-axis, change the unit to Nanometer (nm). - 7.
+Click Perform at the bottom center of the Configuration window.